shsingh/f5-openstack-validation-tools/README.md

 # F5 OpenStack Validation Tools
-Tools to validate and test OpenStack cloud with F5 installations
+####Tools to interactively validate and test OpenStack clouds with F5 installations#

-CentOS 7.3 based installation of Tempest for OpenStack Mitaka
+This is a CentOS 7.3 based installation with global utilities and test tools installed from the OpenStack Mitaka release packages.

+For environments which require their own version of tools,  the installation process for the environment will properly install them.

+#

+## Building the Validation Image

 Clone the git repository to a host with docker installed.